IBM/wxflows/examples/agents/README.md

 ### Create an endpoint for Exchange Agent

 In this section, we’ll create an Exchange API endpoint that allows the Exchange agent to access real-time currency conversion rates using a REST API.
-By integrating with StepZen, we’ll expose this data as a GraphQL endpoint, enabling currency conversions within your applications.
+By integrating with [API Connect Essentials](https://dashboard.ibm.stepzen.com/), we’ll expose this data as an agent endpoint, enabling currency conversions within your applications.

 1. Create and navigate to the directory: